 Why to Move to Dallas

-With decades of rich history, skyrocketing rates of job growth and desirable neighborhoods, it is no wonder thousands of people are moving to Dallas, TX with estimates of over 200 people moving to Dallas every day.
+With decades of rich history, skyrocketing rates of job growth and desirable neighborhoods, it’s no wonder thousands of people are moving to Dallas, TX with estimates of over 200 people moving to Dallas every day.
 Here’s what you need to know before moving there.

 Moving to Dallas - A guide to the best neighborhoods

-Dallas-Fort Worth has gained more new residents than any metropolitan area in the country, adding more than 1 million people in an eight-year period.
-With vibrant, diverse communities, affordable housing and a booming economy, it’s no wonder thousands of people are moving to Dallas from all over the country.It’s easy to fall in love with the city’s award-winning restaurants, decades of rich history and unpredictable but nice sunny weather—but it’s even easier to plant roots in the DFW.
+Last year, Metro Dallas gained the fourth highest number of residents in the nation.
+With vibrant, diverse communities, affordable housing and a booming economy, it’s no wonder thousands of people are moving to Dallas from all over the country.It’s easy to fall in love with the city’s award-winning restaurants, decades of rich history and mild, sunny weather—but it’s even easier to plant roots in the DFW.
 The city boasts some of the best businesses, highest rates of job growth and most desirable neighborhoods for families.

 As you consider all of your options, we put together everything you need to know about moving to Dallas, TX.
 And you might be surprised at some of our findings.